EU institutions and bodies

 ECHA also maintains close cooperation with the Commission's Joint Research Centre (JRC) with regard to issues including the risk assessment of nanomaterials; the Review Programme on the risk assessment of Biocides; and activities on the development and validation of alternatives to animal testing.
 On 13 December 2012 ECHA and the Institute for Health and Consumer Protection (IHCP) of the European Commission's Joint Research Centre signed a collaboration agreement.

 The variety of interactions between ECHA and the Commission results in daily contact at all hierarchical levels and in different contexts – be it on an informal working level, as part of formal regulatory activities, or in the administrative field.
+The main DGs are also represented in the ECHA Management Board.

 The European Parliament and ECHA